Alexia1305/OtrisymNMF_DCBM/README.md

-# A Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model
+# A matrix factorization framework for community detection under the degree-corrected block model

-We use **OtrisymNMF** as a **degree corrected block model (DCBM)** to detect communities in several benchmark networks, including the LFR benchmark.
+We use **OtrisymNMF** as a **degree corrected block model (DCBM)** to detect communities in several benchmark networks.
 We also demonstrate that our initialization, based on smoothed separable NMF, significantly improves the results of classical inference methods for the **DCBM of Karrer and Newman**.

-All the tools for OtrisymNMF are available in the Python package **OtrisymNMF**.
-For Karrer and Newman's DCBM and inference methods, we used the **pysbm** package.
+The method for OtrisymNMF (called FROST) and the SVCA initialization are available in the Python package **OtrisymNMF**.
+For the DCBM inference methods, we used the **pysbm** package.
-The provided notebooks compare the performance of **OtrisymNMF** and **Karrer and Newman's DCBM** on three real-world networks:
-- the **Karate Club network**,
-- the **Political Blog network**, and
-- the **Southern Women network**.

-Additional experiment files demonstrate that the **SVCA initialization** significantly improves the performance of inference methods on various benchmark graphs, including the **LFR benchmark**, and the **Scotland Interlock network**.

 # Reproduce the results

 ## 🔧 Requirements